Ebazhanov/linkedin-skill-assessments-quizzes/bash/bash-quiz.md

 - [ ] `{ command; }`
 - [ ] `(( command ))`

+[reference](https://en.wikiversity.org/wiki/Bash_programming/Subshells).
+Subshells are one way for a programmer to capture (usually with the intent of processing) the output from a program or script.
+Commands to be run inside a subshell are enclosed inside single parentheses and preceeded by a dollar sign: DIRCONTENTS=$(ls -l) echo ${DIRCONTENTS}

 #### Q4.
 Using "awk", what would the output of this command string be?

 ```bash